-The payload is defined as the combined, maximum allowable weight of cargo, occupants, and optional equipment that the vehicle is designed to carry.
-The payload is an indication of how many passengers and cargo the vehicle can accept.
+The payload is defined as the combined maximum allowable weight of cargo, occupants, and optional equipment the vehicle is designed to carry.
+The payload indicates how many passengers and cargo the vehicle can accept.
 That number is set by the vehicle manufacturer and is vital to passengers’ safety and security.

 You can also use Google to find the payload of your vehicle; as an example, if you want to find the payload of a Suburban, you would type in “Payload for Suburban,” This is an example of what you would get.

 Somewhere on the vehicle, there is a sticker that will supply the payload numbers; this is an example.

 Or you can find the numbers in the vehicle’s manual.

 Improperly loaded vehicles or those that exceed the weight rating will have a dramatic effect on performance.
 Steering, maneuverability, braking, and acceleration are all affected.
 Most important, stopping distances are dramatically impacted.

 The Tires Load Index and Load Carry Capacity

 The load index explicitly indicates how much weight a tire can carry.
 To find your tire’s carrying capacity, look for the load index number on its sidewall.

 The load index number indicates a tire’s carrying capacity when inflated to its maximum load-sustaining pressure.
 It corresponds to another number in an index, which tells you how many pounds of weight the tire can carry.

 How to Read Speed Rating, Load Index & Service Descriptions